pivotal/docs-tap/workloads/using-functions.hbs.md

 Before using function workloads on Tanzu Application Platform, complete the following prerequisites:

-* Follow all instructions in [Installing Tanzu Application Platform](../install-intro.md).
+- Follow all instructions in [Installing Tanzu Application Platform](../install-intro.md).

-* Follow all instructions in [Set up developer namespaces to use installed packages](../set-up-namespaces.md).
+- Follow all instructions in [Set up developer namespaces to use installed packages](../set-up-namespaces.md).

 ## <a id="create-function-proj-acc"></a> Create a function project from an accelerator

+To create a function project from an accelerator:

 1. From the Tanzu Application Platform GUI portal, click **Create** on the left navigation bar to see the list of available accelerators.